-Ronald G. Penny serves as chair of the Department of Public Administration and teaches courses in human resources, law and leadership.
+Ronald G. Penny serves as an Associate Professor in the Department of Public Administration and teaches courses in human resources, law and leadership.
 His career, in both the private and public sector has focused on building opportunities for people and communities that have historically suffered disenfranchisement.

 He comes to the post of Chair after a distinguished career.
 Penny was the first Vice President for Human Resource for the University of North Carolina System.
 Prior to that appointment, he served eight (8) years as the Director of the NC Office of State Personnel and as a member of the executive cabinet of former Governor James B. Hunt.
 In this position he established policy for 120,000 public employees and managed a $19 million public sector organization.
 Under his leadership, the NC human resource system was evaluated as one of the top 8 in the nation.
 In 1999, He has served as President of the National Association of State Personnel Executives.